qiauil/GIFt/README.md

 `enable_fine_tuning` function requires an instance of `FineTuningStrategy` class.
 Actually, any iterable object returns a `check` function, and an `action` function works for the `enable_fine_tuning` function.
 Here, the `check` function checks whether the layer satisfies some specific condition, and the `action` function will be activated if the `check` function returns true.

-The parameters of the `check` and `action` functions are `name, global_name, class_name, layer_obj` and `module, name, global_name, class_name, layer_obj` respectively.
+The parameters of the `check` and `action` functions are `parent_module, name, global_name, class_name, layer_obj` respectively.
 Let's use a simple example to show how you a fine-tuning strategy and the meaning of these parameters:

 ```python